 In addition, we have a baby store filled with donated items and we provide diapers every week.
 Basically, we want to help them provide for their baby’s needs and give these moms a little peace less to worry about in the process.

 2. Wear a Smile & Make it Fun

-Teen MOPS groups are made up of … teenagers.
+A Teen MOPS group is made up of … teenagers.
 When they arrive, welcome them with a smile and make the atmosphere lighthearted.
 Have a schedule, but don’t watch the clock or get stressed about “everything getting done.”
 (Remember the people are more important than the activities.)
 Offer door prizes and do crafts once every few months.
 The more relaxed you are, the more welcomed the young moms will feel.

 3. Making it An Atmosphere of Learning & Growing

-Teen MOPS groups are a safe place for teen moms to learn and grow.
-It’s wonderful to bring in people to share inspiring stories or useful information, but let speaker know ahead of time that it’s not an “us vs. them” meeting.
+A Teen MOPS group is a safe place for teen moms to learn and grow.
+It’s wonderful to bring in people to share inspiring stories or useful information, but let the speaker know ahead of time that it’s not an “us vs. them” meeting.
 Instead, open up communication between the speaker and the moms early on.
 Before you turn the meeting over to the speaker, ask questions about his or her family.
 Help the teen moms see that this person is just like them.
-During question and answer time, encourage the leaders jump in with questions of their own.
+During question and answer time, encourage the leaders to jump in with questions of their own.
 Let the teen moms know that we all have areas where we can grow and learn together!